jpederson/cu-locator/readme.md

 ## Credit Union Locator

-This repository contains a website for a credit union locator, and an API with multiple endpoints to search a MySQL database filled with Credit Union ATM and Branch locations.
+This repository contains a website for a credit union locator, embeddable widgets, and an API with multiple endpoints to search a MySQL database filled with Credit Union (and other Fee-Free) ATM and Branch locations.

 ![preview](preview.jpg)